EcoCiv Dialogues on Global Systems Change

 Thu, October 22, 2020 | 5 PM Pacific Time

 Education plays a significant role in shaping how we understand the world and our relationship to it.
 Changing our education systems is key to addressing the complex social and environmental problems that plague our world today.
 What values currently dominate our education systems?
 How should our models of education (content, pedagogy, etc.) be transformed in order for humans to live justly and joyously within the bounds of the natural world?
 What are the emerging best practices in education for ecological civilization?
-Join us for the next EcoCiv Dialogues on Global Systems Change for a conversation with leaders who are reimagining education for the wellbeing of people and the planet.
+Watch this EcoCiv Dialogues on Global Systems Change for a conversation with leaders who are reimagining education for the wellbeing of people and the planet.

 A World Without Racism?
 Building an Ecological Civilization